Career Coaching and Mentoring

 In the past, when people ceased work, and it had been hard manual labour, they went home to recover and live an easier life.

 Most retirees nowadays are retiring from knowledge work, which they may well have enjoyed and found stimulating; to ask them to cease is unreasonable and soul destroying.

 Today’s retirement is more about maintaining your interests on your own terms, rather than on your employer’s terms.

-Typically, when people consider retirement, they usually have considered the financial viability, understand their health situation and hence what is possible and have a list of immediate needs and plans.
-But for some people, retirement is forced upon them with no immediate plan, this can be very distracting and destructive.
+Typically, when people consider retirement, they usually have considered the financial viability, understand their health situation and hence what is possible.
+But for some people, retirement is forced upon them with no immediate plan, this can be very destructive.

-For anyone considering retirement, or who is about to be forced to consider the retirement mode of life, they need a plan that enables them to feel in control, useful and have a continuing purpose that is dictated by their interests and passions.
+For anyone considering retirement, or who is about to be forced to consider the retirement mode of life, a plan enables them to feel in control, useful and have a continuing purpose that is dictated by their interests and passions.

 There are typically, three phases of thinking around Retirement.

 A. Impending; the wind down in employment and repositioning in your mind of what is expected of you, assessing the financials and preparing the “Laundry List”.

 B. Laundry List.
 The 2-18 month period immediately following cessation of full time work includes all the things one wished for while occupied at work such as travel, house repairs, golf every day, learning a new skill or language….. but the list or the money, or the golf partners run out…..